CLIENT SERVICES

 How we are different:

 Most of the elderly and disabled individuals we serve are unable to drive, and they may not have family members who live nearby or neighbors they can call upon for assistance.
-Without our free transportation services, the cost a Derry senior would have to pay for a cab ride to a Londonderry doctor’s appointment might easily be $12-$15, no small amount for someone on a fixed income.
-And unlike our volunteers, a cab driver won’t walk up to the door, assist the individual with their coat, help them into the car, wait patiently while they are at their appointment, stop by the pharmacy on the way home to pick up a prescription, and see that they get safely back into their homes.
+Without our free transportation services, the cost a senior would have to pay for a rideshare to a doctor’s appointment one town over might easily be $20, no small amount for someone on a fixed income.
+And unlike our volunteers, a driver won’t walk up to the door, assist the individual with their coat, help them into the car, wait patiently while they are at their appointment, stop by the pharmacy on the way home to pick up a prescription, and see that they get safely back into their homes.

 Interested in becoming a potential client or referring a loved one, email programdirector@comcaregivers.org or call her at 432-0877 x 2.